hmaidasani/RadialChartImageGenerator/README.md

 9. Repeat for all the other arcs if needed.

-10. Import the downloaded image into your WatchKit Xcode project.
+10. Import the downloaded images into your WatchKit Xcode project.
 The below example projects show how this is done.

 #### Examples